ILikeToCode591/LightPhysics/README.md

 ## Custom options for objects

-To view the custom options for an object, select the object, hold down the custom_object key `default: C', and do the following:
+To view the custom options for an object, select the object, hold down the custom_object key `default: C`, and do the following:

 * Pointers <br/>
     A slider will appear on the right side of the screen.
 Clicking on the slider will select the corresponding color.